lyxuan0323/code1/README.md

-# Panoramic Building Height Estimation from Street-Level Imagery
+#  Statistical Building Height Estimation from Panoramic Imagery Without Camera Parameters

 This repository contains a workflow for estimating building heights from panoramic street-view imagery, building masks, and building footprint data.
 The project combines geometric projection, visibility-based footprint filtering, mask-derived boundary extraction, and single-corner height search under both fixed-step and multiscale strategies.
 The current implementation also includes utilities for semantic mask extraction and exporting visibility-filtered building footprints as shapefiles.